 Even if you don't think you qualify, it's a smart idea to apply for financial aid anyway.
 The criteria is often quite liberal, he says, and simply applying could result in being offered an extended 0% repayment plan even if you don’t ultimately score a balance reduction.

 Even if you end up shaving significant coin off your bills, you’ll likely still be left owing something.
 Don't pretend that if you ignore the remaining balance, it'll magically disappear.
 Once a bill is sent to a collection agency, financial aid and in-house payment plans are no longer available.

 So step on the gas and figure out a way to pay it off ASAP.
 Take a cold, hard look at your budget and see what you can cut back on, advises Drake.
 “You may have to make some sacrifices for a while, but it’s worth it to take care of that medical debt as quickly as possible,” he notes.
-And if you receive any unexpected windfalls (hint: this year's tax refund), skip the splurge and apply it to your medical debt.
+And if you receive any unexpected windfalls (like your tax refund), skip the splurge and apply it to your medical debt.

 Finally, resist the urge to pay it off with plastic.
 Using your credit cards will likely exacerbate your debt situation in a different way, Drake notes, since the average interest rate is a sky-high 18% for most credit cards.